zedlopez/ifm/The Recipe Book.md

 The player is wearing a policeman's helmet.
 ```

-We can liven up the interactive aspect of characterization if we give the player a little scope for role-playing: this may mean responding to gestures, like
+We can liven up the interactive aspect of characterisation if we give the player a little scope for role-playing: this may mean responding to gestures, like

 ``` inform7
 Understand "bite nails" as a mistake ("Your only nail remaining is the one on your left thumb, and you're saving it for the AP Calculus exam.").